open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 2\.
 Save and close the file.

 3\.
-In a Command Prompt or Terminal, navigate to the root directory of the React app, **./my-app**.

-4\.
 Run the following commands to install the ui-toolkit to node-modules and run the web UI locally:

 ```
 npm install
 npm start
 ```

+4\.
+By default, React apps run on port 3000.
+If port 3000 is already used by the MPS server or any other application, you'll be prompted to use another port.
+If this happens, enter 'Y'.

 Sample Output: